 A WIDS/WIPS deployed to support a CSfC solution can be arranged in multiple configurations which include a WIDS/WIPS integrated into WLAN Access Systems, an Overlay WIDS/WIPS within a CSfC network, or an Overlay WIDS/WIPS outside of the CSfC network.
 When a WIDS/WIPS is integrated into a WLAN Access System, the WLAN Access System must have the capability to act as an authorized WIDS/WIPS.
 This integrated solution has the benefit of reducing the number of required components and complexity of the WIDS/WIPS.
-If the WLAN Access System cannot act as a WIDS/WIPS, an overlay WIDS/WIPS must be used to monitor of the WLAN Access System.
+If the WLAN Access System cannot act as a WIDS/WIPS whether technically or administratively due to solution architecture decisions, an overlay WIDS/WIPS must be used to monitor the WLAN Access System.
 WIDS/WIPS sensors can be deployed on the same network as the WLAN Access System's Access Points (APs) if the WIDS/WIPS is integrated into the WLAN Access System.
-However, if the WIDS/WIPS is an Overlay then the WIDS/WIPS sensors must be on a separate network.
+If the WIDS/WIPS is an Overlay then the WIDS/WIPS sensors must be on a separate network.